brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-24-symphonia-interview.markdown

 <span class="blue-q">Any final thoughts on _Symphonia_ to share, or any shoutouts to make?</span>

-Thanks a lot for having us in Colludia!
+Thanks a lot for having us at Indie Story Games!
 I want to finish with some advice to our fellow students or young developers.
 Our school has a certain tradition of making 3D student games, a lot of those revolving around battle.
 We didn’t have a lot of models in our school, regarding 2D and artistic experiences, yet we tried and made _Symphonia_.
 Please don’t be afraid to follow your intuition, and be passionate about it!
 Create games that you love, because there is an audience for all kinds of games out there.

 <span class="blue-q">Where can people follow or find you to keep up with _Symphonia_ updates?</span>